How to Get an Antennas Trading License in Dubai

 Re-export activities must follow UAE customs procedures and applicable trade controls

-Annual licence renewal is mandatory to maintain trading rights
+Annual license renewal is mandatory to maintain trading rights

 Corporate tax registration may be required depending on revenue thresholds under the UAE Corporate Tax Law effective from June 2023